Paddle Board Weight Limits Explained: What You Need to Know

 Think beyond your body weight.
 Factor in:

-Extra passengers (like pets or kids)
+Extra passengers (pets or kids)

 Fishing or camping equipment